amirjon-1/agent-starter-react/README.md

 # Agent Starter for React

+> **Note:** This project is a fork of the [LiveKit Agent Starter for React](https://github.com/livekit-examples/agent-starter-react) template.
+We've extended it with authentication and database integration features.

 This is a starter template for [LiveKit Agents](https://docs.livekit.io/agents) that provides a simple voice interface using the [LiveKit JavaScript SDK](https://github.com/livekit/client-sdk-js).
 It supports [voice](https://docs.livekit.io/agents/start/voice-ai), [transcriptions](https://docs.livekit.io/agents/build/text/), and [virtual avatars](https://docs.livekit.io/agents/integrations/avatar).

+## Modifications

+This fork includes the following enhancements:

+- **Google OAuth Authentication**: Users must sign in with Google before starting a conversation with the agent
+- **Database Integration**: Interview transcripts are automatically saved to a Supabase PostgreSQL database
+- **Transcript Parsing**: Full conversation data is stored in JSONB format for easy querying and analysis

 Also available for:
 [Android](https://github.com/livekit-examples/agent-starter-android) • [Flutter](https://github.com/livekit-examples/agent-starter-flutter) • [Swift](https://github.com/livekit-examples/agent-starter-swift) • [React Native](https://github.com/livekit-examples/agent-starter-react-native)